 Miscellaneous

-- Use text instead of email–it uses less energy
+- Send text messages instead of email–it uses less energy

 - Shop thrift stores and consignment shops instead of buying new